Purpose: To provide regular employees with paid time off to recognize major holidays.

 Policy Statement: Benefit eligible employees who work 20 hours or more per week are entitled to paid time off for the following holidays: New Year’s Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving and the week beginning Christmas Eve Day through New Year’s Day.
 The President’s office publishes an annual holiday schedule that includes any additional holidays for the year.

-6. Nonexempt employees who work on a holiday may be paid regular pay in addition to holiday, or may receive compensatory time off during the same work week, at the discretion of the College.
+5. Non-exempt employees who work on a holiday may be paid regular pay in addition to holiday pay, or may receive alternate time off during the same work week, at the discretion of the College.
 Exempt employees who work on a holiday will receive no additional compensation.

 Approved by the President’s Cabinet, April 28, 1993.